Grotesque (band): History

-The band formed in Gothenburg, Sweden in September 1988 by former members of Conquest: Kristian Wåhlin (Necrolord) and Per Nordgren (Virgintaker), with the addition of Tomas Lindberg (Goatspell).
-The band was, however, short-lived and recorded a few demos and an EP.
-The band's original drummer Shamaatae formed the black metal band Arckanum in 1993.
-After the demise of Grotesque, Lindberg and Svensson started At the Gates, while Necrolord created his own band Liers in Wait and focused more on creating artwork for several bands including Dissection and Emperor.
-In 1996, three members—Goatspell, Necrolord, and Offensor—got back together and recorded two songs for the release of a compilation album, which was later re-released as a split album with At the Gates EP Gardens of Grief.
+Former members of Conquest, Kristian Wåhlin (Necrolord) and Per Nordgren (Virgintaker), formed the band in Gothenburg, Sweden in September 1988, with the addition of Tomas Lindberg (Goatspell).
+The band was short-lived and recorded a few demos and an EP.
+The band's original drummer, Shamaatae, formed black metal band Arckanum in 1993.
+After the demise of Grotesque, Lindberg and Svensson started At the Gates.
+Necrolord founded the band Liers in Wait and focused on creating artwork for several bands, including Dissection and Emperor.
+In 1996, Goatspell, Necrolord, and Offensor reunited and recorded two songs for a compilation album, which was later re-released as a split album with At the Gates EP Gardens of Grief.

-Grotesque briefly reformed in 2007 for a single invite-only concert on January 26 in Stockholm, to celebrate the publication of Daniel Ekeroth's book Swedish Death Metal.
+Grotesque reformed in 2007 for a single, invite-only concert on January 26 in Stockholm, to celebrate Daniel Ekeroth's book, Swedish Death Metal.
 Nirvana 2002 and Interment also reunited for the concert.